jay7n/jay7n.github.io/source/_drafts/POST-request-method-2.md

 While pros of this approach are prominent, it also brings the cons: it takes three times the cost in space for each encoded character.
 For binary data, which as one kind of payload we mentioned in the last article, are full of non-alphanumeric chars by its nature.
 Triple cost means a lot and probably unacceptable.

-One note about binary data here is that, rather than you would probably think that `application/x-www-form-urlencoded` is not allowed to transfer binary data, it technically can in fact.
+One note about binary data here is that, rather than you would probably think that `application/x-www-form-urlencoded` is not allowed to transfer binary data, it technically can.
 It's just such a waste though.

+Should we encode them ourselves?
+The answer is no, unless you're the author of a lib with this respect.
+Some client API you choose does this for you automatically as long as you specify this way in the header.

 ### multipart/form-data